saguileran/birdsongs/use.md

 ## Visualize

-Visualize and write the optimal synthetic audio
+Finally, visualize and write the optimal synthetic audio.

 ```python
 ploter.Plot(synth_syllable);                # sound wave and spectrogram of the synthetic syllable